euroscipy/euroscipy_proceedings/papers/01_preface/preface.rst

 Reviewers then discuss the manuscripts openly on the PR page until it is ready for acceptance.

-The main reference for these proceedings is hosted on the arXiv.org preprint server [arXiv]_ and the arXiv identifier [arXivID]_ is considered a part of the citation record for the proceedings.
+The main reference for this volume is hosted on the arXiv.org preprint server [arXiv]_ and the arXiv identifier [arXivID]_ is considered a part of the citation record for the proceedings.

-While the publication of associated open-source software is not mandatory for the participation in the proceedings, it is encouraged by the program committee and most contributions provide at least a publicly accessible source code.
+While the publication of associated open-source software is not mandatory for the participation in the proceedings, it is encouraged by the program committee.
-To help the reader, a note has been added below each abstract that states the availability of the code.
+During the reviewing process, several authors decided to release their code online with an open-source license and revision control.
+These releases represent a welcome side effect of this volume.

 We hope that these proceedings will find a good place in the SciPy literature and we would like to address our gratitude to the referees that made their